List of rodents of Australia

-This is the list of rodents of Australia.
+This is a list of rodents of Australia.
 Australia has a large number of indigenous rodents, all from the family Muridae.
-The "Old endemics" group are member of tribe Hydromyini.
-They have reached Australasia between 11 - 9 million years ago from asia.
-And the "New endemics" group are member of tribe rattini.
-They are presumed to have arrived more recently between 4 - 3 million years from Asia.
+The "Old endemics" group are member of tribe Hydromyini, which reached Australasia between 11 – 9 million years ago from Asia, while the "New endemics", members of the tribe Rattini, are presumed to have arrived more recently, between 4 – 3 million years ago, also from Asia.
+Murid rodents are one of the few placental mammals to have managed to cross the Wallace Line and colonize Australasia (which previously only contained marsupial and monotreme mammals) prior to European settlement, the others being bats and humans who, in turn, introduced the dingo.

 The black rat, brown rat, Pacific rat and house mouse were accidentally introduced to Australia with European settlement, as was a small population of the five-lined palm squirrel near Perth.
+Grey squirrels have, since introduction, been eradicated from Australia.